 The oldest colleges in America are still some of the most prestigious universities in the USA.
 It may seem hard to believe, but many old American colleges have history that dates all the way back to the time before the United States even became its own country in 1776.
 The list starts with the first college ever in America, Harvard, which was founded in 1636.
-Many of the oldest universities in the US still retain important traditions that were started centuries ago, when they were founded.What are the oldest universities in the US?
-Historic figures have graduated from these alma maters and it's always interesting to visit and see what brick or stone your favorite author or scientist may have walked on their way to class.
-Is your university among these famous, storied schools?
-Check out the list to find out!
+While a few are some of the oldest colleges in the world, many of the oldest universities in the US still retain important traditions that were started centuries ago, when they were founded.
+If you're wondering how old some of these public colleges and universities are, scroll through and find out.

 - Yale University is a private Ivy League research university in New Haven, Connecticut.
 Founded in 1701 as the "Collegiate School" by a group of Congregationalist ministers and chartered by the Colony of Connecticut, the university is the third-oldest institution of higher education in the United States.
 In 1718, the school was renamed "Yale College" in recognition of a gift from Elihu Yale, a governor of the British East India Company.
 Established to train Connecticut ministers in theology and sacred languages, by 1777 the school's curriculum began to incorporate humanities and sciences.
 During the 19th century Yale gradually incorporated graduate and professional instruction, awarding the... more on Wikipedia